Lift Pass |

 - Lorenzo’s cafe: Situated at the base of Whakapapa, this cafe has a full menu and drinks available all day long.

-- Knoll Ridge cafe: Only accessible via a sightseeing pass on the Skywaka, this facility boasts NZ highest eatery - with 3 dining areas to choose from ranging from a restaurant dining experience to quick eats for a good price.
+- Knoll Ridge cafe: Accessible via a ski or sightseeing pass on the Skywaka, this facility boasts NZ highest eatery - with 3 dining areas to choose from ranging from a restaurant dining experience to quick eats for a good price.
 This is definitely a must do for all visiting Whakapapa

 Other facilities